 Mixed Deciduous Woodland Conservation

-Barnsley’s woodland cover at almost 10% is about the same as the national average: this is far less than in many European countries.
-Barnsley’s semi-natural deciduous woodland is even less at 7%, 2260 ha, and much of this is not managed for biodiversity.
+Barnsley’s woodland cover at almost 10% is about the same as the national average, far less than in many European countries.
+Our semi-natural deciduous woodland is even less at 7%, 2260 ha, and much of this is not managed for biodiversity.

 National policies have a presumption against clearance of or development on semi-natural woodland.

 The NPPF strengthens the protection of ‘irreplaceable’ ancient woodland with Standing Advice issued on protecting ancient woodland.

 Thinning or clearance of woodland requires a felling licence from the Forestry Commission and this will stipulate type and level of restocking.